 Overcharges for faulty or improper repairs on a car, electronics, or other personal property

 Other disputes that are below the claims limit and don’t involve real estate or significant personal injury.
-Those types of cases are heard in the next level of the judiciary, usually called district court but sometimes referred to as circuit court or superior court.
+Those types of cases are heard in the next level of the judiciary, sometimes called district court, circuit court, chancery court, or superior court

 Now that you know a little bit about what small claims courts are and what their standard of proof is, here are six helpful tips to keep in mind as you prepare for your hearing date.

 Before you file a lawsuit, you need to learn as much as you can about the court processes, rules, and procedures that apply to your local small claims court.
 Most courts follow a fairly universal procedure, but your court may have some rules that are different.
 Following your court’s specific rules and requirements will help make sure your case isn’t dismissed for procedural reasons.